friendlyCoder007/Zend2-simple-chat-system/README.md

 Installation
 ---------------------------
--clone the repo in your vendor directory
+1.Clone the repo in your vendor directory

--move the module "SocketServer" from "Zend-2-Ratchet-server" repo to your project modules
+2.Move the module "SocketServer" from "Zend-2-Ratchet-server" repo to your project modules